A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

 Now a product of these expressions will have terms indexed by elements in $\bT_{\alpha,\mu} \times \oT_{\beta,\mu}$ and combining the objects into multiset fillings of $\mu$ establishes that

 is equal to the sum over all fillings of the diagram for $\mu$ with multisets of content

-where barred entries are not allowed to be repeated more than once and there is a weight of the filling equal to $-1$ to the power of the number of cells plus the number of rows occupied by the multisets with an odd number of barred entries.
+where the cells in any given row must have the same label, and there is a weight of the filling equal to $-1$ to the power of the number of filled cells plus the number of rows occupied by the multisets with an odd number of barred entries.

 Our theorem follows from one final result that we pull from \cite{OZ2} and state here without proof.